MatSim91/Milestone-Project-3-Equations-and-Math/README.md

     - Loaded Materialize to provide all its pre-built classes, grid and classes functions.

 - [JavaScript](https://www.javascript.com)
-   - Used to add interactive functions to the site.
+   - Used to add interactivity to the site.

 - [Python](https://pt.wikipedia.org/wiki/Python)
-    - To build the backend and render the pages.
+    - Used to build the backend and render the pages.

 # Languages Used